Urban-Meteorology-Reading/UMEP-Workshop/source/WhatElse/UMEP8.rst

 **Activity**

--  Examples of workflow patterns in UMEP.
+-  Examples of workflow patterns in UMEP and introduction to `UMEP for processing <https://umep-docs.readthedocs.io/en/latest/UMEPforProcessing.html>`__.

--  `Video
+-  `Tutorial
    link <>`__ UNDER PREPARETION